 Hell’s itch (also sometimes called Devil’s Itch) may sound like something you get “downstairs” but it’s actually a rare, itchy, painful reaction to the process of sunburns healing.
-It’s torture for adults but Hell’s itch in children is even worse.
+It’s torture for adults and hell’s itch in children is even worse.
 I feel like a terrible parent for letting it happen to my child but wanted to share our experience of dealing with Hell’s itch.

 It Started with a Sunburn after a Day at the Beach

 Last Sunday we spent the day at the beach.
 It was a hot day we with a cool breeze.
 We applied sun cream when we arrived and then intermittently because the kids were in and out of the sea all day.
 Unfortunately, when we got home, we realised that I had somehow managed to miss the bottom two thirds of Boy Child’s back with the sunscreen and he was sun burnt.
 Over the next few days we applied aloe Vera regularly and that seemed to be working, it wasn’t peeling or blistering.

 On Tuesday night before bed, he said his sunburn was itchy.
 I did a quick google search and, without actually clicking on a link, found a list of suggestions for itchy sunburn.
 The suggestions included Piritin (an antihistamine) and cortisone cream.
 We had both in the house so used them before bed.
 When I went downstairs, I Idly clicked on the article about itchy sunburn and read for the first time about the phenomenon known as Hell’s itch.

 The severity of the sunburn doesn’t seem to be a big factor in whether or not it happens.
 Boy Child’s sunburn was fairly average but my Mum has also had it once after a very severe sunburn where her whole leg blistered.